radius-project/radius/docs/content/user-guides/samples/eshop/2-infrastructure/index.md

 {{< tabs "Radius-managed" "User-managed Azure" >}}

 {{< codetab >}}
 The mongodb.com.MongoDBComponent Radius resource will deploy an Azure CosmosDB with Mongo API in Azure environments, and a Mongo container in Kubernetes environments.
-Add the following resource to your eShop application:

 {{< rad file="snippets/mongo-managed.bicep" embed=true replace-key-rest="//REST" replace-value-rest="..."  >}}
 {{< /codetab >}}

 {{< codetab >}}
 If you prefer to bring your own Cosmos DB with Mongo API, you can reference an existing Cosmos resource in Bicep and provide it as a resource to the Radius resource.
-Add the following resources to your eShop file and application:

 {{< rad file="snippets/mongo-azure.bicep" embed=true replace-key-rest="//REST" replace-value-rest="..."  >}}
 {{< /codetab >}}